Chapter 6 Generalised Linear Models (GLMs)

 \(E\left[\cdot\right]\) stands for expectation, the mean of an entity, here the response variable \(y_i\), which - if the entity is normally distributed - is the parameter \(\mu_i\).↩︎

-For relief they use a measure of the difference between the lowest and the highest elevation in study area.↩︎
+For relief, they use a measure of the difference between the lowest and the highest elevation in the study area.↩︎

 The factorial of a whole number is the product of all smaller whole numbers up to that number, e.g. \(5!=5\cdot 4\cdot 3\cdot 2\cdot 1\).↩︎